temporalio/proposals/python/phase-2.md

 * Fields of `Info` not shown, but notably absent is `is_replaying` so it can remain immutable
   * Instead, like Java and Go, we move that to the package level
-* Should we move `is_replaying` to a place that makes it more clear it's unsafe?
+* We may move `is_replaying` to a separate module altogether instead of just in a class
 * It's clearer to require uses of `temporalio.workflow.now()` than to wait for and require overriding `datetime.now()` when a deterministic sandbox appears.
 It is clearer to disallow deterministic calls than implicitly replace some.
 * `logger` uses a special adapter that is skipped during replay